timdeschryver/timdeschryver.dev/content/blog/configuring-azure-application-insights-in-an-angular-application/index.md

 ## Configure Application Insights with the Angular plugin

-Next, we define a `Insights` service that acts as an abstraction layer around the building blocks that both libraries provide.
-This service consumes the Application Insights JavaScript API to initialize an `ApplicationInsights` instance that is configured with the Application Insights key.
+Next, we define an `Insights` service that acts as an abstraction layer around the building blocks that both libraries provide.
+This service consumes the Application Insights JavaScript API to initialize an `ApplicationInsights` instance that is configured with the Application Insights Instrumentation Key.
 To hook into the Angular route lifecycle, which is required to send accurate page view data to Application Insights, the `AngularPlugin` is added to the extensions.

 Notice that I'm not using the environment to set the instrumentation key, instead, I prefer to use a configuration file to [only build my application once](/blog/angular-build-once-deploy-to-multiple-environments) and deploy the same build to multiple environments.